 We just named off a couple emergency scenarios that will be challenging for an electric car driver.
 The vast majority of us don't face emergencies every day, or even long range trips every day, but we still need the capability to take long range trips.
 If only so we gain the most benefit from these cars, by using them for as many trips as possible.

 We need to challenge the belief that electric cars are only suitable for around-town driving.
 For electric cars to give the most benefit (both economic and environmental) we need to drive electric for all our driving needs.

 Long trips are more feasible in an electric car with more autonomy.
 Proof?
 Just look at the Tesla electric car owners gleefully driving coast-coast.
 While Tesla sells cars with large battery packs, they've also built a charging network designed to support long distance driving.

 The combination to look for is:

 - An electric car that's affordable for the regular person

-- Enough range -- 150 miles or more range should be sufficient
+- Enough range -- 150 miles or more range should be the minimum

 - Enough fast charging infrastructure, not just in towns but between major cities